-Thankfully, radiators today aren’t just for providing heat anymore!
-As homeowners try to create a look from a particular time period, the way a radiator looks is just as important as how well it performs.
-Vintage-style period cast iron radiators are definitely having a resurgence but also so are more practical radiators that need to fit into specific spaces.
+Thankfully, radiators aren’t just for providing heat these days!
+As homeowners try to create a particular look, the style of the radiator is just as important as how well it performs.
+Vintage-style period cast iron radiators are having a resurgence, but practical radiators that fit into specific spaces are equally popular.

 Early days in Ancient Rome

-As far as the modern radiator, several people claim to have been the first to make one.
-Franz San Galli, a Russian businessman, developed an early radiator in 1857, and Robert Briggs and Joseph Nason also came up with a radiator system using vertical iron tubes in 1863.
-1872 saw the invention of the ‘Bundy Loop,’ a popular design in cast iron that forms the basis of many modern heating products.
+Maybe it’s because radiators have such ancient origins that it’s difficult to pin down just one inventor of the modern radiator – several people have claimed to have been the first to make one.
+Franz San Galli, a Russian businessman, developed an early radiator in 1857.
+Robert Briggs and Joseph Nason pioneered the art of heating buildings by steam and came up with a radiator system using vertical iron tubes in 1863.
+The year 1872 saw the invention of the ‘Bundy Loop’, a popular design that created the kind of early radiators that form the basis of many modern heating products.

 In the second half of the 19th century, cast iron radiator systems became hugely popular in America.
 Three manufacturers of those radiators merged to become the American Radiator Company, which then crossed the Atlantic and began manufacturing radiators in Hull at the turn of the 20th century.

 The new, highly decorative radiators gained popularity, but it wasn’t until the 1950s, when steel radiators took over in popularity, that central heating systems became the norm in UK homes.
 By the end of the 20th century, cast iron radiators were seen as too old-fashioned and bulky for modern living.
 But with the advent of designer radiators and the realisation that radiators can be as ‘cool’ as they are warm, there has been a resurgence in interest in the old-style cast iron radiator, alongside modern and funky models.
 A radiator is no longer an ugly strip of steel that you’d rather not have to look at, it’s now an interior design statement.